 Expert Tip: Take advantage of our paintable tet resolution feature to add tets where you need them, rather than making your character uniformly high resolution.
 Remember, the tet resolution only needs to be high enough to capture the desired deformations.
 On average, it should be significantly lighter than the embedded surface.

 A Ziva Tet Mesh, also known as a tetrahedral mesh, is the lattice-like structure that surrounds a Ziva tissue object.
-It is compromised of a finite number of simple 3D primitives (tets) that all work together to approximate the volume of the object that they surround.
+It is comprised of a finite number of simple 3D primitives (tets) that all work together to approximate the volume of the object that they surround.
 Fundamentally, they define the resolution for any given Ziva Tissue or tissue region.

 Unlike other tet mesh solutions, Ziva Tet Meshes are completely decoupled from the original geometric object.
 This means that you can freely alter the resolution of the tet mesh without impacting any other parts of the system.
 So, if you had attachments and fibers on your object, you wouldn’t need to delete or alter them to change the object’s resolutions.